If you’re looking to invest in a new gas grill, chances are you’re trying to decide between the

 - Spirit grills are simpler and are generally cheaper

-Note that this does not cover normal wear and tear which might be obtained over a regular 10 years of use.
+Note that this does not cover normal wear and tear, which might be obtained with regular use.

 Weber Spirit Overview

-It’s a little bit unfair to call the Spirit II a “starter grill”, but when you compare it to the Genesis II that’s definitely what
+It’s a little bit unfair to call the Spirit II a “starter grill,” but when you compare it to the Genesis, that’s definitely what

-The main two Spirit grills we’ll be looking at are the two burner Spirit II E-210 and the three burner E-310 models.
+The main two Spirit grills we’ll be looking at are the two-burner Spirit II E-210 and the three-burner E-310 models which I own.

-Both models come in a range of colors and let you choose between liquid propane or natural gas.
+Both models come in various colors and let you choose between liquid propane or natural gas.

 Weber Spirit II E-210